The Sermon on the Mount

 Sermon on the Mount

-Jesus, likely near Mount Eremos, gives the Sermon on the Mount (Matthew 5:1 - 8:1, Luke 6:20 - 7:1).
+Jesus (based on tradition) travels to Mount Eremos which is located on the northwestern part of the Sea of Galilee.
+It is here that he will give his Sermon on the Mount (Matthew 5:1 - 8:1, Luke 6:20 - 7:1).
 This message, early in his ministry, introduces many of the foundational teachings, along with promises, that underpin God's New Covenant offered to all humans.

 "These teachings, now known as the Sermon on the Mount, were the beginning words of the New Covenant.
 Unlike the Old Covenant, which offered the physical blessings of health and prosperity, the New Covenant opened the way to the spiritual blessings of eternal life with everlasting power and glory."
 (Harmony of the Gospels, 3rd edition, pg.
 73).